flutter/website/get-started/setup.md

 ---

 This page describes how to setup your development environment to run Flutter apps on Android.

 A [later step](/get-started/setup-ios/) will detail how to run Flutter apps on iOS.

-## 1: Select your preferences

 Flutter is a flexible toolkit, so please start by selecting your development tool of choice for writing, building, and running your Flutter app.